a-ws-m/markdown-cv/index.md

 __Master's thesis__ &mdash; Interpretable Machine Learning Models for Materials

-Investigated added uncertainty quantification to graph neural networks (GNNs) for materials property prediction using UnlockGNN (see Experience).
+Investigated adding uncertainty quantification to graph neural networks (GNNs) for materials property prediction using UnlockGNN (see Experience).

 - Evaluated model performance on benchmark datasets using 5-fold